ADA and Accessibility Modifications in Home Construction

 Federal coverage applicability: ADA Title III applies to a home operated as a business (e.g., licensed family day care).
 The FHA's design-and-construction requirements apply to covered multifamily dwellings; they do not apply to single-family detached homes absent federal assistance.

 Permit thresholds: Grab bar installation into existing blocking typically requires no permit in most jurisdictions.
 Structural wall removal, fixture relocation, and elevator installation universally require permitting.
-Contractors navigating home improvement listings for accessibility specialists should verify the contractor's knowledge of local AHJ permit thresholds.
+Contractors navigating home improvement providers for accessibility specialists should verify the contractor's knowledge of local AHJ permit thresholds.

 Licensed professional requirements: Residential elevator and platform lift work requires licensed elevator contractors in states including California, New York, and Florida.
 General accessibility remodeling falls under general contractor licensing requirements in the 36 states that license residential contractors at the state level (licensing structures vary by jurisdiction; verify through the applicable state contractor licensing board).